zephhhhhh/kitlang/README.md

 # Interpreter
 ## Notes
-The current interpreter implementation is almost entirely subject to change, as it stands the interpreter will interpret the HIR directly, however this makes certain features and operations very annoying and difficult to actually execute, so the end goal will be to further lower the representation to MIR which will be much closer to instructions a CPU will execute and will be much more ergonomic to implement once completed.
+The current interpreter implementation is almost entirely subject to change, as it stands the interpreter will interpret the MIR directly.
+Eventually this MIR will be lowered further into actually assembly instructions before being assembled into a final executable.

 # To-do list
 ## Parser